webrcade/webrcade-app-retro-commodore-8bit/README.md

 ---

-The license presented above is limited to the Atari 2600 application for [webЯcade](https://www.webrcade.com).
+The license presented above is limited to the Commodore 8-bit applications for [webЯcade](https://www.webrcade.com).
 The underlying Libretro Vice-Libretro project retains its own specific licensing.